Boston, MA Office Overview

 Boston, MA Green Office Space

-An outstanding example of a LEED-certified office building in Boston is 100 Cambridge Street.
-Built in 1965, this nearly 750,000-square- foot office building has attained LEED Gold certification.
+An outstanding example of a LEED-certified property is 100 Cambridge Street.
+Completed in 1965, this nearly 750,000-square-foot building has attained LEED Gold certification.

-It's not just newly-built office buildings that can be energy efficient.
-Built in 1873, the One Winthrop Square office building in Boston's Downtown Financial District is recognized as a LEED certified green office building.
-As tenants, national and global investors seek out green certified office assets for their use and portfolios, the green office trend will continue to grow in Boston.
+It's not just newly built workspaces that can be energy efficient.
+Built in 1873, the One Winthrop Square in the Financial District is recognized as a LEED certified green building.
+As tenants, national and global investors seek out green certified workspaces for their use and portfolios, the green office trend will continue to grow in Boston.

 Boston, MA's Top Office-Using Sectors